Algebraic Property Graphs: Introduction

 \section{Introduction}

-The notion of a \textit{property graph} originated in the early 2000s in the Neo4j\footnote{\url{https://neo4j.com}} graph database system, and was popularized by what is now Apache TinkerPop,\footnote{\url{http://tinkerpop.apache.org}} a suite of vendor-agnostic graph database tools including the Gremlin graph programming language.
+The notion of a \textit{property graph} originated in the early 2000s with the Neo4j\footnote{\url{https://neo4j.com}} graph database, and was popularized by what is now Apache TinkerPop,\footnote{\url{http://tinkerpop.apache.org}} a suite of vendor-agnostic graph database tools including the Gremlin graph programming language.
 For most of their history, property graphs have been the stock-in-trade of software developers creating applications loosely based on variously mathematical notions of {\it labeled graph}, but with little formal semantics or type checking associated with the labels.
 In that respect, property graphs differ from more heavyweight standards designed for knowledge representation, including the Resource Description Framework (RDF) and the Web Ontology Language (OWL).

-In recent years, the developer community has increasingly turned to property graphs for large-scale data integration efforts including \textit{enterprise knowledge graphs}, i.e. graph abstractions that integrate a broad swath of a company's data, often drawn from a variety of internal data sources and formats.
-These abstractions have expanded the de-facto meaning of graphs and have stretched the simple, intuitive property graph concept to its limits, leading to recent community efforts around standardization, such as the W3C Workshop on Web Standardization for Graph Data\footnote{\url{https://www.w3.org/Data/events/data-ws-2019/}} and the associated Property Graph Schema Working Group.\footnote{\url{https://3.basecamp.com/4100172/projects/10013370}} The authors of this paper are also involved in the Working Group, and our formalism was designed with an eye toward integration with the emerging standard.
-At the same time, we take more of a minimalist approach, building upon a core concept which has been essential for bridging the gap between typical property graphs, RDF datasets, and production datasets at Uber: \textit{algebraic data types}~\cite{mitchell}.
+Over the past decade, the developer community has increasingly turned to property graphs for large-scale data integration efforts including \textit{enterprise knowledge graphs}, i.e. graph abstractions that integrate a broad swath of a company's data, often drawn from a variety of internal data sources and formats.
+These abstractions have expanded the de-facto meaning of graphs and have stretched the simple, intuitive property graph concept to its limits, leading to a shared sense of urgency around unifying abstractions for graphs~\cite{sakr2021future}, as well as recent community efforts around standardization, including GQL (Graph Query Language).\footnote{\url{https://www.gqlstandards.org}} The authors of this paper are also involved in GQL, and our formalism was designed with an eye toward informing the emerging standard with respect to type systems for property graphs.
+At the same time, the formalism described here was driven by enterprise use cases at Uber which demanded a particularly strict and precise notion of \textit{schema}.